cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 ```

 This makes Cypress robust, immune to dozens of common, irritating problems at once.
 Consider all the circumstances that could cause the jQuery version to fail:

-- the DOM has not loaded yet
+- The DOM has not loaded yet
-- your framework hasn't finished bootstrapping
+- Your framework hasn't finished bootstrapping
-- an XHR hasn't completed
+- An XHR hasn't completed
-- an animation hasn't completed
+- An animation hasn't completed
 - and on and on...

 Traditionally, you'd be forced to write custom code to protect against any and all of these issues: a nasty mashup of arbitrary waits, conditional retries, and null checks littering your code.
 Not in Cypress!
 With built-in retrying and customizable timeouts, Cypress sidesteps all of this, instantly.